sariaslaso/news_classifier/README.md

 ## testing

 The model is loaded and tested by running `test_model.ipynb`.
 The model can be used by running a Docker container.
-To build the docker image, one can run the command
+To build the Docker image, one can run the command
 ```
 docker build -t news_classifier_image .